jtarrio/pascual/manual/chapter2.md

 It was modestly successful until Borland released Turbo Pascal, an affordable Pascal compiler for home computers that was extremely fast and came with an IDE.
 As Borland released newer and bigger versions, its popularity grew; many games and applications from the early 90s were written in Turbo Pascal and in Borland Pascal.
 In 1995, Borland released Delphi, which is the dialect of Pascal most people are familiar with nowadays.

 As for Niklaus Wirth, Pascal wasn't his first language or his last one.
 Before Pascal he developed Euler, PL360, and ALGOL W, and after Pascal he worked on Modula and Modula-2.
-In 1984 he won the Turing Award (the highest distinction in computer science), but he didn't stop there and then went on to develop the Oberon family of languages and operating systems.
+In 1984 he won the Turing Award (the highest distinction in computer science), but he didn't stop there and went on to develop the Oberon family of languages and operating systems.

 ## Preparing the computer